Victor Denenberg

 Victor H. Denenberg (April 3, 1925 – July 19, 2008) was an American developmental psychobiologist.
-He obtained his Ph.D. in 1953 from Purdue University, where he became assistant professor and remained through 1969.
-In 1969 he became a professor at the University of Connecticut at Storrs, in the newly formed program in Biobehavioral Sciences, of which he was the head from 1984 to 2000.
+He obtained his Ph.D. in 1953 from Purdue University, where he served as an assistant professor until 1969.
+In 1969, he became a professor at the University of Connecticut at Storrs in the newly formed program in Biobehavioral Sciences, which he led from 1984 to 2000.
 After his retirement in 2000, he became a professor emeritus at the University of Washington.
-Denenberg published over 400 scholarly papers and book chapters and trained over 70 M.S. and Ph.D. students.
+Denenberg published over 400 scholarly papers and book chapters and trained more than 70 M.S. and Ph.D. students.
 He was an academic icon of his era.